PgBiel/elembic/src/element.typ

     if revoke.kind == "revoke" and revoke.revoking not in active-revokes and (revoke.name == none or revoke.name not in active-revokes) {
       active-revokes.insert(revoke.revoking, revoke.index)
     } else if revoke.kind == "reset" and (revoke.name == none or revoke.name not in active-revokes) {
+      // Applying a reset, so we delete everything before this index and stop revoking since
-      first-active-index = revoke.index
+      // any revokes before this reset won't count anymore. first-active-index = revoke.index

       chain = if chain.len() <= first-active-index {